The-Extra-Project/Extra_surface_repo/README.md

 This code is a simplfied version of the article  [Efficiently Distributed Watertight Surface reconstruction](https://lcaraffa.github.io/edwsr/) finetuned to work on the [LiDAR HD dataset](https://geoservices.ign.fr/lidarhd) on a signe computer.

-/!\ Warning /!\  This code is for experimental / researches.
-If you are looking for a most robust implementation of this code, we are developping a CGAL package scheduled with Open MP / MPI soon.
+/!\ Warning /!\  This code is for experimental / researches purposes.
+If you are looking for a most robust implementation of this code, we are developping a CGAL package scheduled with Open MP / MPI.
 Follow the project page or this github page for updates.

 # Requirements
 - Docker (only tested on ubuntu)